pitivi/pitivi/docs/design/2008_design/2008_Plugin_Interface_development.md

-this code will provide an input widget where the characters are starred out which is appropriate for a password field. plugins can even provide their own widgets by subclassing FieldWidget but this is absolutly not nessasserry
+this code will provide an input widget where the characters are starred out which is appropriate for a password field. plugins can even provide their own widgets by subclassing FieldWidget but this is absolutely not nessasserry

 #### custom configuration widget example